The Best Georgia Beaches You Need to Visit

 A tidal creek separates Cabretta Island from Cabretta Beach, which is part of Cabretta Island.
 Cabretta Island is a northeastern part of Sapelo Island.
 On the eastern shore of Sapelo, Cabretta Beach stretches up to the outflow of Blackbeard Creek, just north of Nanny Goat Beach.

-You can stroll or practice yoga on the hard-packed sand.
+Beachgoers can stroll or practice yoga on the hard-packed sand.
 Shorebirds are common here.
 Sapelo Island can be explored on foot, by bicycle, by van, or by renting kayaks.
 There are good chances to see opossums, raccoons, whitetail deer, wild turkeys, armadillos, and other wildlife locally.
 The island is also a great place to go birdwatching since it is home to many shorebirds and indigenous species.

-13. Cumberland Island Beach
+11. Cumberland Island Beach

 Cumberland Island National Seashore is the largest and southernmost barrier island in Georgia.
 It is known as one of the country’s most pristine beaches, featuring expansive dunes, unforgettable views, and unique wildlife.

 In the past, seven Native American villages thrived on the island.
 Spanish and English explorers settled it later on.
-Last but not least, in the 1880s the Carnegie family purchased the island, leaving behind remnants of their wealth, including ruins of mansions.
+Last but not least, in the 1880s, the Carnegie family purchased the island, leaving behind remnants of their wealth, including ruins of mansions.

 The only watersports available are swimming and sunbathing on a scenic beach.
 Beach space is abundant on the expansive, white-sand beach.

 Sea conditions are usually calm.
-However, there are no lifeguards on duty so please be cautious and watch your children closely.
+However, there are no lifeguards on duty, so please be cautious and watch your children closely.
 Despite the lack of children’s playgrounds, there is plenty of sand and clear waters for your kids to enjoy.

 Marshes, forests, and beaches are among the three ecosystems present in this area.
 Along the beach and throughout the ruins, wild horses and loggerhead turtles can be seen roaming freely.
 It’s worth noting that local horses are descendants of the Royal Stables of the King of Arabia.